wbrawner/jelos.org/docs/contribute/build.md

 ### Virtual Machines

-If you must use a virtual machine for your build platform, keep in mind that results vary.
-There have been some anecdotes of success with VMware Workstation (Player and Pro) and failure with VirtualBox and WSL.
-These reports are not definitive, but something to keep in mind if you must use a VM.
+If you prefer to use a virtual machine for your build platform; keep in mind that results vary.
+There have been some reports of success with VMware Workstation (Player and Pro) and WSL and some unsuccessful attempts with VirtualBox.
+These reports are not definitive, but something to keep in mind if you prefer to use a VM.

 ## 2. Clone